ogait001/academic-profile/_posts/2026-05-05-where-is-god.md

 ---
 layout: post
 description: "A reflection on suffering and divine presence, arguing that God is found as the ground of the present rather than as intervention."
-title: "Where Is God?
-Suffering, the present moment, and the Ground that does not intervene"
+title: "Where Is God?"
+subtitle: "Suffering, the Present Moment, and the Ground that does not intervene"
 date: 2026-05-05
 categories: [catholic-theology, philosophy-of-time, ontology]
 tags: [crossing-point, gaitan-topology, phenomenology, theological-anthropology, philosophy-of-religion, time-and-eternity, eschatology]